rosedu/techblog/posts/2014/03/30/fp-dragons.md

 We seem to be getting some wrong results (`0.9%`).
 Indeed, around 0 both comparison methods fail.
 The relative error method fails because we are close to dividing by `0` and because of catastrophic cancellation.
-The ULP method because there are infinitely many numbers between 0 and `FLT_MIN` (the minimum properly representable float) -- these values are denormalized and using them might slow down your computation quite a lot.
+The ULP method because there are many numbers between 0 and `FLT_MIN` (the minimum properly representable float) -- these values are denormalized and using them might slow down your computation quite a lot.
 So, what should we use in this case?
 It turns out that if you want to compare with `0` the absolute error